Types of castles

 Castles mentioned in the Domesday Book

 The Domesday book lists around 48 or 49 castles at the time of it's compilation.
 The list was probably incomplete.
-(List taken from 'The English Castles' E.B.D'Auvergne)
+(List taken from 'The English Castles' E.B.D'Auvergne).
+Dates are approximate.

 |Warwick||Wigmore||Windsor||York (2 castles)|